 The Foundation encourages donors to seek independent advice if the proposed gift is a planned gift (e.g. a bequest by will, a gift of securities, a gift of life insurance, a charitable remainder trust, a gift of a residual interest and a charitable gift annuity).
 Donors are also encouraged to seek independent advice if the proposed gift might significantly affect the donor’s financial position, taxable income, or relationship with other family members.
 Independent advice can include advice from lawyers, financial experts, estate planning professionals and close family members.

-The Foundation offers opportunities to certain donors to associate their name with an aspect of the Foundation.
-The Foundation Board of Directors may (subject to consultation with and approval/confirmation from the Chief Executive Officer of Grandview Children’s Centre and/or the Centre’s Board of Directors) permit the naming of a physical space, activity program, endowment, piece of equipment and the like, in honour of a donor.
-This recognition is at the discretion of the Board of Directors and will be granted for a duration of time to be determined at the time the naming opportunity is formally recognized.
+The Foundation offers opportunities to specific donors to associate their name with an aspect of the Foundation.
+The Foundation Board of Directors may (subject to consultation with and approval/confirmation from the Chief Executive Officer of Grandview Children’s Centre and/or the Centre’s Board of Directors) permit the naming of physical space, activity program, endowment, piece of equipment and the like, in honour of a donor.
+This recognition is at the discretion of the Board of Directors and will be granted for a duration of time to be determined when the naming opportunity is formally recognized.
 In the case of the new Grandview Children’s Centre and physical spaces within the new Centre, the Foundation Board of Directors will approve recommended levels of funding to secure a naming opportunity, subject to the review and approval of the Grandview Children’s Centre Board of Directors and/ or the Chief Executive Officer of Grandview Children’s Centre.

 Behaviours of Fundraising

-All fundraising activities conducted by or on behalf of the Foundation must (i) be truthful; (ii) accurately describe the Foundation’s activities; (iii) disclose the Foundation’s name; (iv) disclose the purpose for which funds are requested; (v) disclose the Foundation’s policy with respect to issuing official income tax receipts including any policy on minimum amounts for which a receipt will be issued; and (vi) disclose, upon request, whether the individual or entity seeking donations is a volunteer, employee or contracted third party.
+All fundraising activities conducted by or on behalf of the Foundation must (i) be truthful; (ii) accurately describe the Foundation’s activities; (iii) disclose the Foundation’s name; (iv) disclose the purpose for which funds are requested; (v) disclose the Foundation’s policy concerning issuing official income tax receipts including any policy on minimum amounts for which a receipt will be issued; and (vi) disclose, upon request, whether the individual or entity seeking donations is a volunteer, employee or contracted third party.

-This section of the policy sets out the Foundation’s policy on privacy matters, particularly in respect of personal information of donors.
+This section of the policy sets out the Foundation’s policy on privacy matters, particularly in respect of the personal information of donors.

-All of the Foundation personnel are authorized to access personal information in our files only as required for the conducting of legitimate and appropriate Foundation business.
+All Foundation personnel are authorized to access personal information in our files only as required for the conducting of legitimate and appropriate Foundation business.
 In addition, we have instituted safeguards to ensure that the information retrieved is not disclosed or shared beyond its immediate requirements.